 The grape varieties used in Japan vary from the familiar French varieties such as Chardonnay and Cabernet Sauvignon to the star performer: Koshu.
 This delicate pink-skinned variety is much loved in its homeland, and its tolerance against humidity – a perennial problem in Japan – gives it an edge over its Western cousins.

-Koshu typically produces a light, subtle white wine reminiscent of Sauvignon Blanc, and it’s the ideal pairing with Japanese cuisine.
-One bottle, in particular, shone at this year’s IWSC.
-Morita Koshury, Chanmoris Yamanashi Koshu 2021 impressed the judges with its notes of white flowers and stone fruit.
-A Silver medal winner, it scored 91/100pts.
+Koshu typically produces a light, subtle white wine reminiscent of Sauvignon Blanc and it’s the ideal pairing with Japanese cuisine.
+One bottle made from this grape shone in particular in 2024 with Suntory’s Tomi Koshu impressing the judges with ‘pretty persimmon, floral and rosewood aromas’ and superb balance.
+A Gold medal winner, it scored 95/100pts.

 A top panel of experts blind-tasted every Japanese wine entered in this year’s IWSC.
-Panel chair was Master of Wine Sarah Abbott, accompanied by a super-star sommelier team made up of Elvis Ziakos, Isa Bal and Serdar Balkaya.
-We’re delighted to present our selection of the best Japanese wines as tasted in this year’s IWSC.
+We’re delighted to present our selection of the best Japanese wines as tasted at this year’s IWSC.

 HOW DO WE JUDGE THESE WINES?